The following are EDEN USA, INCORPORATED (hereinafter referred to only as "Eden USA, Incorporated" or just "EDEN" or "PROVIDER") combined

 equipment; (e) SETUP LOCATION MOVE-PURCHASER moves initial setup location after gear is already partially or fully

-setup; and finally (f) MARSHALING-a process required by the unions that are in control of all convention centers.
-EDEN must charge
+setup; (f) MARSHALLING-a process required by the unions that are in control of all convention centers.
+PROVIDER

-a nominal amount of $15.00/hour (per technician), for every hour we spend working for the PURCHASER to marshal the gear for them.
-If feasible, we
+must charge a nominal amount of $25.00/hour (per technician), for every hour we spend working for the PURCHASER to marshal the gear for

 VI.
 PERSONAL GUARANTEE: Personal guarantee, by the purchaser (by signature OR payment), is agreed upon for this contract.
 It